-In addition to the Certificate Conditions issued by the NEB for the Project, the CHRP has been developed in consideration of the current regulatory policies specific to caribou.
-The Woodland Caribou Policy for

-Alberta (Government of Alberta 2011) identifies recovery strategies that include maintenance and restoration of caribou habitat, establishment of range-specific habitat objectives, management of other wildlife populations (predators and primary prey), adaptive management, as well as legislative and social considerations.
+The CHRP has been developed in consideration of the current regulatory policies specific to caribou.
+The Woodland Caribou Policy for Alberta (Government of Alberta 2011) identifies recovery strategies that include maintenance and restoration of caribou habitat, establishment of range-specific habitat objectives, management of other wildlife populations (predators and primary prey), adaptive management, as well as legislative and social considerations.
 A key strategy adopted by the Woodland Caribou Policy for Alberta is the development of range-specific assessments and objectives, which builds on the work of previous recovery strategies, such as the Alberta Woodland Caribou Recovery Plan 2004/05 - 2013/14 (Alberta Woodland Caribou Recovery Team 2005).
-A range-specific assessment or recovery plan for the Chinchaga caribou range has not yet been developed.

-Similar to the provincial policy, the draft Recovery Strategy for the Woodland Caribou (Rangifer tarandus caribou), Boreal Population, in Canada (Environment Canada 2011) stresses the importance of landscape level planning, such as planning development activities at appropriate temporal and spatial scales, incorporating caribou habitat requirements into fire management plans, establishing key protected areas and adaptive management.
-One of the management approaches suggested in the draft federal recovery strategy to address effects of habitat alteration on boreal caribou is to undertake coordinated actions to reclaim boreal caribou habitat through restoration efforts.
-This might include restoration of industrial features such as roads, seismic lines, pipelines, cut lines and clearings (Environment Canada 2011).
+Similar to the provincial policy, the Recovery Strategy for the Woodland Caribou (Rangifer tarandus caribou), Boreal Population, in Canada (Environment Canada 2012) stresses the importance of landscape level planning, such as planning development activities at appropriate temporal and spatial scales, incorporating caribou habitat requirements into fire management plans, establishing key protected areas and adaptive management.
+One of the management approaches suggested in the federal recovery strategy to address effects of habitat alteration on boreal caribou is to undertake coordinated actions to reclaim boreal caribou habitat through restoration efforts.
+This might include restoration of industrial features such as roads, seismic lines, pipelines, cut lines and clearings (Environment Canada 2012).